alanh90/BicameralAGI/README.md

 ---
 <a name="project-goals-and-roadmap"></a>
-## 🎯 Project Goals and Roadmap
+## 🎯 Roadmap

-#### Project Goals

-1. Develop a guide for achieving human-like thinking in AI
-2. Create a prototype demonstrating the proposed bicameral architecture
-3. Implement and test novel AI alignment strategies based on mutualistic principles
-4. Compress the system into a smaller, efficient model retaining core functionalities
-5. Produce a single multimodal AI model capable of human-like interaction and cognition, with built-in alignment
-6. Compress the multi-component architecture into a single large model through advanced techniques:
-   - Altering latent space representations
-   - Exploring implicit AI methodologies
-   - Implementing memory access through cross-attention mechanisms
-   - Integrating various cognitive functions into a unified model

-### Detailed Roadmap

-#### Phase 1: Foundation and Prototype (Current Phase)
-- Consolidate existing experimental code into the main repository
-- Implement initial version of all core components (emotions, thoughts, memory, etc.)
-- Develop and refine the Turing++ Test framework
-- Create a functional but unoptimized prototype of the bicameral architecture

-#### Phase 2: Testing and Evaluation
-- Implement comprehensive testing suite using the Turing++ Test
-- Conduct comparative analysis with existing AI models
-- Identify areas for improvement and optimization

-#### Phase 3: Optimization and Specialization
-- Develop specialized, smaller LLMs for specific cognitive functions
-- Implement parallel architecture for real-time communication between components
-- Optimize emotion model for continuous real-time operation
-- Enhance thought generation process with multi-model collaboration

-#### Phase 4: Integration and Fine-tuning
-- Merge optimized components into a cohesive system
-- Implement and refine mutualistic alignment strategies
-- Conduct extensive fine-tuning to improve overall performance and human-likeness

-#### Phase 5: Consolidation
-- Attempt to merge all components into a single, large model
-- Ensure mutualistic principles are deeply embedded in the final model
-- Conduct final round of Turing++ Tests to verify human-like capabilities

-#### Ongoing: Documentation and Open Source Collaboration
-- Maintain comprehensive documentation throughout all phases
-- Engage with the open-source community for contributions and feedback
-- Regularly update the guide for human-like AI thinking based on project insights

-<a name="turing-plus-test"></a>

----
-<a name="status-section"></a>
-## 🚀 Current Status and Demo

-BicameralAGI is currently in the early prototype stage.
-The core architecture and components have been defined, and initial versions of the key modules have been implemented.

-The system can engage in basic conversations, generate thoughts and emotions, and make decisions based on its memory and context.
-However, it is not yet a fully functional, optimized AI system ready for real-world use.

-Key capabilities demonstrated so far:
-- Multi-component architecture with inter-module communication
-- Emotional modeling and personality simulation
-- Memory formation, retrieval, and dreaming processes
-- Contextual awareness and narrative generation
-- Safety filtering and ethical evaluation of thoughts/actions

-Next steps include further optimization of individual components, enhancing the reasoning and language capabilities, integrating the modules more seamlessly, and conducting extensive testing.

-Demo functionality will be added in a future update once the system reaches a more stable and coherent state.
-Stay tuned for progress updates!

-⚠️ **Important Note:** BicameralAGI is currently undergoing a significant merge of code from other projects.
+### Current Task: ⚠️ BicameralAGI is currently undergoing a significant merge of code from other projects.
 During this process, some functionalities may be temporarily broken or unstable.
 Please be patient as I work to integrate these changes and stabilize the system.
 I expect to complete this merge within the next week.
 Thank you for your understanding! ⚠️

+### Stage Status

+Stage 1: Architecture and Prototype
+### WE ARE HERE!!!!
+- Consolidate existing code into main repository
+- Implement core components (orchestrator, memory, cognition, affect, safety, etc.)
+- Create a functional prototype of the bicameral architecture
+- Develop initial Turing++ Test framework
+- Conduct preliminary testing to verify architecture functionality

+Stage 2: Optimization and Specialization
+- Refine and expand Turing++ Test suite
+- Optimize individual components based on test results
+- Implement parallel processing for inter-component communication
+- Enhance emotion model and thought generation process
+- Develop specialized models for specific cognitive functions

+Stage 3: Integration and Consolidation
+- Merge optimized components into a cohesive system
+- Implement mutualistic alignment strategies
+- Attempt to consolidate all components into a single large model
+- Conduct final Turing++ Tests to verify human-like capabilities
+- Refine documentation and engage with open-source community

+Ongoing: Documentation, testing, and community engagement throughout all stages

 ---
 <a name="getting-started"></a>